eddmann/eddmann.github.io/_posts/2018/2018-06-05-determining-if-an-ipv4-address-is-within-a-cidr-range-in-javascript.md

 ---

 Recently I was required to process a group of [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) ranges in JavaScript to determine if a given IPv4 address fell within one of them.
-In this article I would like to discuss how I went about completing this.
+In this post I would like to discuss how I went about completing this.

 <!--more-->